volterraedge/terraform-provider-volterra/docs/resources/volterra_http_loadbalancer.md

 `max_version` - (Optional) Maximum TLS protocol version. (`String`).

 `min_version` - (Optional) Minimum TLS protocol version. (`String`).

+### Custom Sensitive Data Detection Rules

+Rules to detect custom sensitive data in requests and/or responses sections..

+`metadata` - (Required) Common attributes for the rule including name and description..
+See [Metadata ](#metadata) below for details.

+`sensitive_data_detection_config` - (Required) The custom data detection config specifies targets, scopes & the pattern to be detected..
+See [Sensitive Data Detection Config ](#sensitive-data-detection-config) below for details.

+`sensitive_data_type` - (Required) If the pattern is detected, the request is labeled with specified sensitive data type..
+See [Sensitive Data Type ](#sensitive-data-type) below for details.

 ### Data Guard Rules